thynson/react-isomorphism/README.md

 # react-isomorphism

-This library provides utilities for React isomorphic rendering in a bundler-friendly approach in a graceful way.
+This library provides elegant utilities for build react web page and renderer that can be used in both server side and client side, a.k.a. isomorphic rendering, and this library should be friendly with resource bundler like webpack and CDN.

 This library is written in Typescript and ships with type definitions.
 You can also use it with plain Javascript, however, you need to take